sheamunion/dbc-phase-0/week-3/chrome-devtools/positioning-reflection.md

 ##3.
 What are the differences between Absolute, Fixed, Static, and Relative positioning?
 Which did you find easiest to use?
 Which was most difficult?

+Absolute: positions an element relative to it's first parent that has a position value that is *not* <code>static</code>.

+Fixed: positions an element relative to the browser window. i.e. a <code>fixed</code> element that is <code>left: 20px;</code> will place the element 20px from the left side of the browser.

+Static: this is the default position for elements.
+Elements with this <code>position</code> value appear as they would normally in the document flow.

+Relative: poitions an element relative to *its original* place in the document flow.

+I found absolute to be somewhat challenging simply because it doesn't feel intuitive to me.
+It requires me to know which parent elements are not static.

+Of couse, static is easy to use.
+But, after that, I think fixed is easier than relative or absolute because it has an easy to find reference point--the browser window!

 ##4.
 What are the differences between Margin, Border, and Padding?

+Margin: defines the space around an element, surrounding the border, padding and content.
+It is not visible.

+Border: defines the space between the margin and the padding.
+It can be visible.

+Padding: defines the space between the padding and the content of the element.
+It will dispaly the backgroudn color of the element.